yousboot/Autopoiesis/README.md

 # Autopoiesis
-Reindexing my computer science knowledge.
+Autopoiesis is a repo that record my process of *reindexing* all computer science knowledge in my mind, by reiterating over the basics and understanding the small nuances that we tend to forget.